 In order to use this method, you'll need to fill out and attach Form 8829 to your tax return.
 This form is for expenses and business usage of your home.

 In order to calculate the deduction amount using this method, you'll need to sum up all of your actual expenses related to maintaining or operating your workstation.
+You can track your expenses with our home office deduction spreadsheet.

 These home office actual expenses include: